-6.2.2.16 Return of Title IV Funds
+6.2.2.15 Return of Title IV Funds

-The Financial Aid Office is required by federal statute to recalculate federal financial aid eligibility for students who withdraw, drop out, are dismissed, or take a leave of absence prior to completing 60 percent of a payment period or semester.
-The federal Title IV financial aid programs must be recalculated in these situations.
+The Financial Aid Office is required by federal statute to recalculate federal financial aid eligibility for students who withdraw, drop out, are dismissed, or take a leave of absence prior to complete 60% of a payment period or term.
+Complete details on this process are provided in the College Catalog.